Rails-Designer/perron-site/app/content/articles/publishing.md

 | `published?`       | Returns `true` if the resource is currently visible to the public
 | `scheduled?`       | Returns `true` if the resource's publication date is in the future
 | `draft?`           | Returns `true` if the resource's frontmatter has `draft: true` or `published: false`
-| `preview?`         | Returns `true` if the resource's frontmatter has `preview: true`.
+| `preview?`         | Returns `true` if the resource's frontmatter has `preview: true` and is not `published?`.
 Aliased as `previewable?`
 | `publication_date` | Returns the `Time` object for when the resource is/was published.
 Aliased as `published_at`
 | `scheduled_at`     | Returns the publication date, but only if the resource is scheduled (otherwise returns `nil`)

 ## Viewing Unpublished Content

-For development or preview environments, you can globally override the publishing rules to make all content visible, including drafts and scheduled posts.
+For development or preview/staging environments, you can globally override the publishing rules to make all content visible, including drafts and scheduled posts.
 This is done by setting `Perron.configuration.view_unpublished = true` (defaults to `Rails.env.development?`, so you can always preview your content in development) in your configuration.